JortvanSchijndel/FusionSolarPlus/readme.md

 ___
 > [!NOTE]
-> For some development (eg. batteries, optimizers & car chargers) I will need access to an account which has access to (one of) these devices.
+> For some development (e.g. batteries, optimizers & car chargers) I will need access to an account which has access to (one of) these devices.
 > If you are willing to help by granting me access to your account, please [open an issue](https://github.com/JortvanSchijndel/FusionSolarPlus/issues).

 # FusionSolarPlus